ALDEN BALL DOW, FAIA (1904-1983)

 Ethyl and Dow Corporations invested $3.5 million, employing 1,500 construction workers which was a boon to the economy in the depths of the Depression.
 The property occupied some 90 acres and by local standards, the plant was enormous; some of its buildings were four stories tall.
 Plant operation in January 1934.
 It took roughly 7.5 tons of ocean water to produce 1 pound of bromine.
 At peak production, during wartime, the plant could process 30 million gallons of seawater a day, yielding 16,000 pounds of ethylene dibromide, the key ingredient in Ethyl.
 Demand for Ethyl plummeted in peacetime, and the companies decided to consolidate operations at a facility on the Texas Gulf coast.
 The Kure Beach plant shut down in 1946 and parts were scavenged by local businesses.
 The last traces of the oceanside intake channels were obliterated by Hurricanes Fran and Floyd in the 1990s. -- Adapted from Ben Freeman, Wilmington Star-News

 1935 - The Margaret Mitts House, Saginaw MI.
 Two schemes, both unbuilt.

 1935 - The Robert Goodall Residence,405 East Pine Street, Midland MI.
 Goodall was one of Frank Lloyd Wright’s former draftsman who Dow met at Taliesin.
 In the early 1930's, he and Dow created a rhomboid block with a square face in 16 different sizes.
 One horizontal course has blocks angled to the right and the following course of blocks to the left producing structural integrity by its overlapping seams.
 This became known as Dow's Unit Block building system.
 Sold to the Shaw Weber Trust.
 Sold in 2014 to Bradley Meyer.

 1936 - The Earl W. Bennett Cottage, Benmark Club, Roscommon MI.
 Status unknown.

 1936 - George and Ann Greene House,115 West Sugnet, Midland MI.
 Listed on the National Register of Historic Places in 1989.

 1936 - The Donald L. Conner House, aka the Dow Chemical House 101, 402 Lingle Lane, re-addressed from 2705 Manor Drive, Midland MI.
-Listed on the National Register of Historic Places in 1989.
+Listed in 1989 on the National Register of Historic Places.
 Sold in 2006 to Marc and Tamara McCann.